Voting-Rights-Code/Equitable-Polling-Locations/GMAP_README.md

         **Note**:  This command will also download and set up a Postgres server.

         It may take some time for this command to complete.
+It is recommend that the imported data be kept across deletion and recreation of the container by storing it in a [volume](https://github.com/mediagis/nominatim-docker/tree/master/4.4#persistent-container-data).

 6.  ### Running The Python Script